legend80s/tinify-client/README.md

 More parameters:

-- output: the final compressed img file location.
+- output -o: the final compressed img file location.
 - max-count: Set the max compressing times other than the default 15.
 - version: Show the version.
 - verbose: Show more information about each compressing turn.